cartesi/rollups-examples/calc/README.md

 ```
 0x7b226f70223a20222b222c20226f706466223a20223336222c20226f706473223a20223639227d
 ```
-You can use the calc front-end in this project which does the conversion of the operations in a simple way for users.
-It is also a python script in the .calc/front folder.

 In the next section, you can see how to interact with the DApp to send inputs and see the notices array.